manishk550/Data-Cloud-Virtualization/README.md

 # Data-Cloud-Virtualization APP
-Virtualise your data cloud DMO object data like case and account in Salesforce by using the Reusable LWC app by just changing configuration records.
+Leverage the power of Data Cloud by virtualizing your DMO object data (e.g., Case and Account) within Salesforce using a reusable LWC app.
+Customize the data display simply by adjusting configuration records.

-#Vector Data Base
+# Vector Database Integration
-Use the power of semantic search from vector data base to provide cases recommendation to agents so agents can learn from the closed archived cases in data cloud.
+Enhance your agents' efficiency by harnessing semantic search capabilities from a vector database.
+This feature enables the recommendation of relevant cases to agents, allowing them to learn from archived cases within Data Cloud.

-Pre Requisite -
+ # Pre Requisite -

 - [ ] Create Connected App
 - [ ] Create Named Credential